a guide to hire a backend developers in 2025

 Eastern Europe in general, and Ukraine in particular, are some of the most popular outsourcing destinations.
 The lower cost of living there, favorable taxation, and good technological background thanks to a strong education system, allowed Ukraine to become an IT hub.

-More than 100 global corporations, like Samsung, Boeing, Microsoft, General Electric, and Oracle, have their R&D centers in Ukraine.
+More than 100 global corporations, like Google, Snap, ABBYY and Oracle, have their R&D centers in Ukraine.

 There is also one alternative we haven’t discussed: going for the BaaS or Backend-as-a-Service approach, where you don’t even have to hire backend engineers.
 Instead of building the backend from scratch, you subscribe to remote access to cloud-based preconfigured common backend functions and save your time and money.

-Backend-as-a-Service isn’t your conventional approach to web app development, so if the idea of outsourcing still sounds more appealing than BaaS, we get you.
-Just don’t forget to really consider the challenges of backend development outsourcing before you dive in.
+The BaaS market is set for massive growth, jumping from $31.35 billion in 2025 to an estimated $100.23 billion by 2034.
+This model isn’t your conventional approach to web app development, so if the idea of outsourcing still sounds more appealing than BaaS, we get you.
+Just don’t forget to really consider the use cases and challenges of backend development outsourcing before you dive in.

 • Risk of data leaks.
-Backend is the backbone of a web application, so if a security flaw is not discovered and fixed before the release, hackers can use API connections to breach the data of your app.
-The recent Bing update data leak is just one example.
+Backend is the backbone of a web architecture, so if a security flaw is not discovered and fixed before the release, hackers can use API connections to breach the data of your app.
 This means that when looking for a backend developer team, you must choose one trustworthy enough to admit their failures and correct them quickly.

 • Knowledge transfer.
 The end of a dedicated team’s work on your project must not mean a loss of knowledge of the system’s inner workings.
 Experienced backend engineers should provide in-depth documentation and guides on all backend module configurations to ease the transition of knowledge.